Department of Philosophy

 German Idealism, Marxism, Critical Theory

 My work examines critiques of capitalism and coloniality in various philosophical traditions, especially Marxism, Decolonial Thought, and Feminisms of the Américas (Latinx, Latin American, Caribbean).
 My current work explores coloniality as the afterlife of colonialism, considering the articulation and deployment of race/gender as crucial to the development and resilience of capitalism.
 I consider the manifestations of coloniality in a colonial context by examining fiscally distressed Puerto Rico.

-Colonial Debts: The Case of Puerto Rico (under contract, Duke University Press).
+Colonial Debts: The Case of Puerto Rico (Forthcoming, Duke University Press).

 Hegel’s Theory of Intelligibility (Chicago: The University of Chicago Press, 2015).

 “‘Dystopia and Countermemory in Yuderkys Espinosa Miñoso and Saidiya Hartman,” Contestations: Philosophical, Historical, Aesthetic, ed.
 Adam Burgos and P. Khalil Saucier (forthcoming).

 “Critique in Hegel and Marx,” From Marx to Hegel and Back: Capitalism, Critique, and Utopia, ed.
 Victoria Fareld and Hannes Kuch (London: Bloomsbury Press, 2020).